ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 # Shuffling

-Data shuffling is that operation requiring data exchanges between Spark Workers.
+Data shuffling is when operation require data exchange between Spark Workers.
-For example, a join operation between two datasets would require a Shuffle if these two datasets partitions does not live on the same worker node.
+For example, a join operation between two datasets would require a Shuffle if these two datasets partitions are not on the same worker node.

-One of the performance issues in parallelized processing relies on shuffles because they require network transfer.
+parallelized processing using shuffle is one of the major performance issues because it require network transfer.
 # Spark Memory Abstraction

 Hadoop MapReduce used to store intermediate iteration results in disk (as show in the picture below), this process was really slow as it involves read/writes from disk each iteration.